sqsola/ClimateWASH/README.md

 ### **Aim 2 & 3**

 Aims 2 & 3 are focused on prevalence of diarrhea in children under the age of 5 in the household and its associations with animal ownership and extreme precipitation events.
 The data sources for Aims 2 & 3 are almost the same.

-#### Aim2_Cleaning.R

-Work in progress...
+The primary difference for Aims 2 & 3 is that they use person-level data, as opposed to household-level data seen in Aim 1.
+As a result, the dataset ended up being 12,007,303 individuals and 5,000 variables.
+As a result, the dataset had to be built togather piecemeal and combined at the end.
+Aim 2 was used as a basis for Aim 3, but Aim 3 goes further by investigating the role of EPEs and its association with diarrhea prevalence.
+The EPEs were constructed in the Aim 3 Cleaning file.

+If someone is, for some reason, still reading this and has any questions, please email [sqsola at gmail dot com].
+No guarantees, but I can try to help!